 Screening at home

 You will be asked to record an ECG 4 times per day, for 3 weeks, and also if you feel that your heart is beating irregularly.

 The trial team may call you during the 3 weeks screening to see how you are getting on.

-At the end of the 3 weeks you will need to return the ECG device to the trial team, following the instructions sent to you with the device.
+At the end of the 3 weeks you will need to return the ECG device to the trial team by posting it back using the Freepost envelope provided.